-- All components of the EAL 3 package including the class ASE as defined in the CC (see also part C of this report) - The components ADV_FSP.4, ADV_IMP.1, ADV_TDS.3, ALC_TAT.1 and AVA_VAN.4 augmented for this TOE evaluation.
+- All components of the EAL 3 package including the class ASE as defined in the CC (see also part C of this report) - The components ADV_FSP.4, ADV_IMP.1, ADV_TDS.3, ALC_TAT.1, AVA_VAN.4 augmented for this TOE evaluation.

-As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0519-V2-2018, re-use of specific evaluation tasks was possible.
+As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0519-V3-2021, re-use of specific evaluation tasks was possible.
 The focus of this re-evaluation was on:

-- The TOE and the related developer evidence were updated to Version 3.8.0:1.2.0. - The hardware parts of the TOE are unchanged, but additional testing regarding the hardware of the TOE was performed.
+- The TOE and the related developer evidence were updated to Version 3.8.2:1.2.0, - The Linux kernel, openssl and other components were updated, - Necessary changes were made to stabilise the unit's behaviour regarding ESD events.